Solutions Architect Kaleem McGill uses technology to build data-driven customer experiences that feel natural, relevant and right on time.

-Here are three email marketing automation tactics I applied to fill our candidate funnel.
+Here, Kaleem shares four email marketing automation tactics he used to fill the candidate funnel.

 To kick off the campaign, I worked with the recruiting team to get a clear understanding of their success metrics.
 The company’s main goal was to build their pipeline with highly interested candidates to pursue once the company lifted the hiring freeze.
 They weren’t concerned with increasing the pool by a specific number; they just wanted to spend less time on candidates who weren’t yet interested in making a move.